 Introduction

-The recent demographic trends around the world face new challenge to pension systems in both developed and developing countries.
-According to a report published by the world health organization (WHO, 2020) in 2020 an estimate 524 million are aged 65 (8% of world population) or older, while in 2050 this number is expected to triple to 1.5 billion (16% of world population).
-This remarkable demographic trend faces real challenges for both the security of retirees’ pension plans and the stability of the pension authorities paying their annuities.
-In addition, these challenges are raising more concerns with evidence of a decrease in fertility and improvements in longevity (WHO, 2020).
-In this paper, we offer a model which attempts to bridge the two sides of this barricade, towards a more sustainable pension plan, which will preserve the financial stability of pension authorities and the financial welfare of retirees.
-For simplicity, our model uses the Israeli market as an illustration for the proposed model, which can be easily applied in other developed and developing countries.
-Our paper joins previous works examining new pension plans and reforms, aimed to increase the sustainability of both retirees and the social security agencies (e.g., Fehr & Habermann , 2006; Buyse et al. 2017; Grech , 2018; Schokkaert et al. 2020).
-We also extend the debate on the ex-ante and ex-post effects of increasing the pension retirement age (e.g., Fehr et al. 2012; De La Fuente & Doménech, 2013 Miyazaki, 2014, Van Dalen et al. 2019, Soosaar et al. 2021).
+Recent worldwide demographic trends present new challenges for public pension systems in developed and developing countries.
+According to a report published by the World Health Organization (WHO 2020), in 2020, an estimated 524 million people (8% of the world’s population) were aged 65 or older, and by 2050, this number is expected to triple to 1.5 billion people (16% of the world’s population).
+This remarkable demographic trend presents real challenges both for the security of retirees’ pension plans and the stability of the authorities and entities funding these pensions.
+These challenges are further compounded by evidence of a decrease in fertility and improvements in longevity (WHO 2020).

+This paper offers a model to address this dilemma and attain a more sustainable public pension plan that will preserve the financial stability of pension authorities and the financial welfare of retirees.
+For simplicity, our model uses the Israeli market as an illustration for the proposed model, but the model can easily be applied in other developed and developing countries.
+Our paper joins previous works examining new pension plans and reforms, aimed at increasing the sustainability of both retirement income and social security agencies (e.g., Buyse et al. 2017; Fehr & Habermann 2006; Grech 2018; Schokkaert et al. 2020).
+We also extend the debate on the ex-ante and ex-post effects of increasing the pension retirement age (e.g., De La Fuente & Doménech 2013; Fehr et al. 2012; Miyazaki 2014; Soosaar et al. 2021; Van Dalen et al. 2019).

-The pension system in Israel is a typical three tiers system: The first, the old-age pension, which is intended to enable a minimum level of subsistence; the second, the occupational pension, which is intended to enable savers a standard of living similar to that which they had before retirement, The third tier is voluntary, but it provides tax benefits.
-First tier payments are received from the Israeli Social Security Institute and are based primarily on its revenue from employees, employers’ payments and government transfers.
+The pension system in Israel is a typical three-tier system.
+The first tier is the old-age pension, which is intended to provide a minimum level of subsistence; the second tier is the occupational pension, which is intended to enable savers to enjoy a standard of living comparable to that which they had before retirement.
+The third tier is voluntary, but provides tax benefits.
+First tier payments are received from the Israel National Insurance Institute (NII) and are based primarily on its revenue from employees, employers’ payments, and government transfers.

-The aging of the population, the extension of life expectancy, changes in the labor market and the increase in the standard of living, affect both the pension systems and the retirees.
-On the one hand, pension systems are obliged to pay annuities to a growing population of retirees, and on the other hand, retirees are required to accumulate savings over the years of work that will be sufficient to live with dignity after retirement.
-In 2018 the revenue of retirees from the National Insurance Institute constitutes on average about 30% of the revenue of those aged 65 and over (Brodsky, Shnoor and Beer, 2020).
+The aging of the population, increasing life expectancy, changes in the labor market and increases in the standard of living affect both pension systems and retirees.
+On the one hand, pension systems are obliged to pay annuities to a growing population of retirees, and on the other hand, retirees are required to accumulate savings over the years of work that will be sufficient to enable them to live with dignity after retirement.
+In 2018, the revenue of retirees from the NII constituted on average about 30% of the revenue of those aged 65 and over (Brodsky, Shnoor and Beer 2020).

-Current retirees' annuities are financed through the transfer payments of insurance premiums from the public and government supplementation, and every year the transfer payments surpluses are transferred to a virtual fund in the Treasury that carries a real return of 5.5% on half and market interest on the other half.
-However, forecasts predict that in less than 20 years, Social Security expenditures will be higher than its revenues and it will have difficulty meeting its obligations to policyholders (Social Security, 2020c; Finkelstein 2019).
-Although the State of Israel is characterized by a young population and a high birth rate, relative to developed countries, here too the share of retirees is expected to increase from about 11% in 2015 to about 15% in 2065.
+Annuities paid to current retirees are funded through the transfer of insurance premiums received from the public and government supplementary contributions.
+Each year, any surplus in transfer payments is transferred to a virtual fund in the Treasury that carries a real return of 5.5 percent on half of the balance, and market interest on the other half.
+However, forecasts indicate that in less than 20 years, the NII expenditures will exceed its revenues, and it will have difficulty meeting its obligations to policyholders (Finkelstein 2019; Social Security 2020c).
+Although the State of Israel is characterized by a young population and a high birth rate relative to other developed countries, here too, the share of retirees is expected to increase from about 11% in 2015 to about 15% in 2065.
 (Central Bureau of Statistics, 2017a).